View, create, edit, or delete projects

 • Want to explore your code and content.

-To work with files in your Bolt project, switch to Code view using the Code Preview toggle.
+To work with files in your Bolt project, switch to Code view using the Code Preview icon (<>).
 From here, you can open, edit, create, and delete files.
-Open a file for editing
+Screencapture of code select icon in Bolt Open a file for editing

 1. Click the file in the Files list.